kodecocodes/i10t/02-xcode-8-debugging-improvements/xcode-8-debugging-improvements.markdown

 It’s pretty easy to see why the vertical layout is ambiguous.
 The height of the label is defined, but it has no y-position.

-Open **ColojiViewController.swift** and find `layoutFor(emoji:)`, where the label constraints are defined.
-Modify the array passed to `NSLayoutConstraint.activate` so that it looks like this:
+Open **ColojiViewController.swift** and find the `layoutFor(_:)` that accepts an emoji String.
+This is where the label constraints are defined.
+Modify the array passed to `NSLayoutConstraint.activate` so that the call looks like this:

 ```swift
 NSLayoutConstraint.activate([